NickLiffen/ghas-enablement/README.md

 ## Prerequisite

 -   [Node v12](https://nodejs.org/en/download/) or higher installed.
--   [Git](https://git-scm.com/downloads) installed on the users machine running this tool.
+-   [Git](https://git-scm.com/downloads) installed on the user's machine running this tool.
--   Someone who has at least admin access over the repositories that they want to enable Code Scanning on.
+-   Someone who has at least admin access over the repositories they want to enable Code Scanning on.
--   Some basic software development skills, e.g, is able to navigate there way around a terminal or command prompt.
+-   Some basic software development skills, e.g., can navigate their way around a terminal or command prompt.

 ## Set up Instructions